tomwbond/levystag/script.md

 ## Task 2: The Dance of Chaos

 *The characters must now demonstrate their ability to improvise and embrace chaos.
-Each character must perform a spontaneous, wild dance or movement.
-Hamlet watches, amused but unsure how to respond.*
+Hamlet watches as Sir John Falstaff, Sir Toby Belch, Queen Titania, and Malvolio perform.*

 **Queen Titania:**
 *Graceful but erratic.*
 “In the realm of faeries, we dance with glee,
 Chaos, yes, but it’s beauty to me!”

-**Mercutio:**
-*Dancing wildly, spinning his sword.*
-“I fight with wit, but I dance with blades,
-Chaos?
-Hah!
-It's all just masquerades!”
+**Sir John Falstaff:**
+*Performing an exaggerated, drunken dance.*
+“My dear, I’ve danced with barrels of ale!
+Watch my form!”

+**Sir Toby Belch:**
+*Wildly spinning and laughing.*
+“Aye, Falstaff, you’d dance with a barrel if it were full!”

 **Malvolio:**
-*Reluctantly attempting a stiff, awkward dance.*
-“This is beneath me—I’ll have no part,
-Chaos, misrule, it’s all but a fart!”
+*Attempting to remain dignified.*
+“This… this is beneath me.
+Such undignified chaos!”

 **Hamlet:**
 *Laughing, joining in with a mix of grace and madness.*